bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 If no date is selected, `<b-calendar>` returns an empty string `''`, or returns `null` if the `value-as-date` prop is set.

+Note that when `value-as-date` prop is set, the returned Date objects will be in the browser's default timezone.

 ## Constraints

 ### Minimum and maximum dates